GSA/fedramp-gov/_posts/2024-02-01-supplemental-direction-v1-cisa-emergency-directive-24-01.md

 <b><u>If Emergency Directive 24-01 is not applicable<u>, and you have already responded identifying the negative applicability, no further action is required.<b>

-<b>If Emergency Directive 24-01 is applicable<b>, we request that you:
+<b>If Emergency Directive 24-01 is applicable</b>, we request that you:
 1. Review and implement the actions described within the Supplemental Direction v1, and
 2. Upload responses, using an updated <a href="https://www.fedramp.gov/assets/resources/documents/FedRAMP-Emergency-Directive-24-01-Reporting-Template.xlsx" target="_blank" rel="noopener noreferrer">Emergency Directive 24-01 FedRAMP Reporting Template</a>, to the incident response folder in your respective FedRAMP secure repository.
   - Please upload responses for required task 2e in the Supplemental Direction v1 by 1:00PM EST on Monday, February 5, 2024.